A very easy cherry scones recipe made with fresh cherries. Frozen or preserved cherries can be used as well.

 - Let them cool completely and place them in good freezer bags adding a piece of parchment paper between the layers to prevent them from sticking together.

-- Leave to defrost for 2-3 hours before serving and reheat in the preheated oven at 150 degrees Celsius/ 300 degrees Fahrenheit for 5 to 10 minutes.
+- Leave to defrost for 2-3 hours before serving and reheat in the preheated oven at 300°F/ 150°C for 5 to 10 minutes.

-- Or you can place the frozen scones directly in the hot oven and leave for 20 minutes or until properly heated through.
+- You can also place the frozen scones directly in the hot oven and leave them for 20 minutes or until properly heated.

 How to serve scones?